 Acas continues to provide advice for both employers and employees on what to do and how to stay compliant regarding COVID-19 when tackling complex employment issues.
 The hub’s sections include advice on:

 - working safely

 Acas also has a video series on looking after mental health during COVID-19, along with practical tips for employers, managers and employees.

 Mental health charity, Mind, has compiled numerous resources for tackling mental health issues caused by COVID-19-related challenges.

 The charity provides guidance on looking after your wellbeing, handling anxiety and loneliness, and more.
 With practical tips for the workplace on maintaining mental flexibility, preventing burnout, supporting lines of communication and establishing Wellness Action Plans, plus many other supportive tools, Mind’s content can help you and your team build mental resilience, and better support your wider workforce.

 Trades Union Congress’ reports listing

-The TUC’s research provides great insights into workplace issues and workers’ concerns, like their report on sick pay, due to financial hardships caused by COVID-19 and self-isolation to employees.
+The TUC’s research provides great insights into workplace issues and workers’ concerns, like their report on supporting older workers who were furloughed or unemployed during the pandemic.